Coronavirus (COVID-19): What Travelers Need To Know

 Japan Travel Information:

-The Japanese government has extended the coronavirus (COVID-19) related state of emergency through May 31.
+The Japanese government has extended the coronavirus (COVID-19) related state of emergency and quarantine through August 31st.

-Japanese officials have issued international travel bans to foreign nationals who have traveled to 89 countries as of May 4.
-Foreigners with recent travel history in countries such as China, Korea, Australia, the US, Canada, France, Germany, the UK, Turkey, and Egypt are barred from entering Japan.
-Any foreigners who have been to the designated countries and territories within the last 14 days cannot enter Japan.
+Japanese officials have issued international travel bans to foreign nationals who have traveled to 146 countries effective July 24th.
 Officials also require all passengers arriving from specified areas to undergo polymerase chain reaction (PCR) testing, which involves medical personnel taking a nasopharyngeal swab, upon arrival.
 Authorities could expand such policies to cover additional areas at short notice, depending on coronavirus disease (COVID-19) activity.

 Flights from South Korea and China are only authorized to land at Narita International Airport (NRT) and Kansai International Airport (KIX).